LLM Reference

 When should I pick Aquila 2 34B over Phi-4 Mini Flash Reasoning?

-Phi-4 Mini Flash Reasoning is safer overall; choose Aquila 2 34B when provider fit matters.
+Phi-4 Mini Flash Reasoning fits 64x more tokens; pick it for long-context work and Aquila 2 34B for tighter calls.
 If your workload also depends on provider fit, start with Aquila 2 34B; if it depends on reasoning depth, run the same evaluation with Phi-4 Mini Flash Reasoning.

 Continue comparing